Postnatal nutrition: 5 tips for coffee-loving breastfeeding mummies from a postnatal nutritionist!

 Now you know that you can slowly introduce your daily coffee habit again, why not make it extra special and really savour the coffee that you do have?
 Even as a postnatal nutritionist, I indulge myself with coffee - I have an oat milk latte in the morning whilst my son is napping - it’s a proper ‘me’ moment that I can really enjoy.
 Until he wakes up again!

-If you need an extra hand from a postnatal nutritionist in looking at your diet now that you’re breastfeeding, why not send me an email and we can look together at finding balance and joy in the food you’re eating.
-You can get in touch here.
+If you need an extra hand from a postnatal nutritionist in looking at your diet now that you’re breastfeeding, we can look together at finding balance and joy in the food you’re eating.
+Book in for a chat and let's put together a plan to get you feeling back on track.